 VIS is designed to be simple to operate as this promotes the stability needed for weak lensing measurements.
 Almost all of the observations are carried out with a 565 second exposure time, with the entire focal plane active (no windowing).
 The CCDs are then read out, the data are digitised, buffered and compressed, and the process repeated.
 In order to cover gaps in the detector matrix, to permit some recovery of the spatial resolution, to minimise radiation damage impact on the data and to allow cosmic rays to be identified, four separate exposures are made for each field, with displacements of 100 arcsec between them (with an additional lateral 50 arcsec for the fourth exposure).
 This results in 50% of the sky being observed in four exposures, and 47% with three, because of the gaps.
-This sequence is repeated over the area identified for the surveys, eventually covering 15000 deg2 for the Wide Survey and ~40 deg2 for the Deep Survey5.
+This sequence is repeated over the area identified for the surveys, eventually covering 15000 deg for the Wide Survey and ~40 deg for the Deep Survey.

 The array takes some 80 seconds to read out in total.
 The VIS exposures take place during the spectroscopic exposures of NISP: these have the same duration.
-After this, the time during the NISP photometric exposures cannot be used for science observations, because of pointing disturbances caused by the NISP filter wheel.
-However, they can be used for calibration observations, such as bias fields and dark exposures.
-Dark exposures will be of three types: in the first the dark current in the detectors (which is extremely low) can be measured, together with hot pixels (which are expected to be relatively few given the cold operational temperature of the CCD); in the second a few lines of charge will be injected electrically into the CCD, and in the third charge will be injected over the whole region of the CCD.
+After this, the time during the NISP photometric exposures is limited for science observations, because of pointing disturbances caused by the NISP filter wheel.
+However, it is possible to include shorter exposures during a NISP photometric exposure.
+These add dynamic range, improve sampling and assist in cosmic ray elimination: one or two of these short exposures, per field, can be included within the telemetry and shutter lifetime budgets.
+The time during NISP photometric exposures will also be used for calibration observations, such as bias fields and dark exposures.
+Dark exposures will be of three types: in the first the dark current in the detectors (which is extremely low) can be measured, together with hot pixels (which are expected to be relatively few given the cold operational temperature of the CCD); in the second a few lines of charge will be injected electrically into the CCD, and in the third charge will be injected over the whole region of the CCD and then shuffled back and forth using the ROEs ("trap pumping").
 These last two allow calibrations to be made of the radiation damage to the detector and are discussed in section 6.1.